 Cancer Tests That Can Save Your Life

-- Mammograms—This exam uses low-dose x-rays to make a picture of your breast tissue.
+use low-dose x-rays to make a picture of your breast tissue.
 The ACS recommends having a mammogram every year starting at age 40.
 You can continue to have this exam yearly if you are in good health.
 Due to family history, genetics, or other factors, some women may also want to have an

-- If you are aged 30-65—It is recommended that you have the Pap test along with the human papillomavirus (HPV) test every five years.
+- If you are aged 30-65—It is recommended that you have the Pap test along with the human papillomavirus (HPV) test every 5 years.
 (Or, you can continue to have just the Pap test every three years.)

-- If you are aged 65 or older—You may be able to stop having Pap and HPV tests if you have had normal results.
+If you are aged 65 or older—You may be able to stop having Pap and HPV tests if you have had normal results.
 Normal results include

 Endometrial (Uterine) Cancer